laravel/docs/homestead.md

 ### Connecting Via SSH

-To connect to your Homestead environment via SSH, issue the `homestead ssh` commnad in your terminal.
+To connect to your Homestead environment via SSH, issue the `homestead ssh` command in your terminal.

 ### Connecting To Your Databases